Hebrews 3:1–6 . . . facilitated by Warren

 Today, "apostle" refers to a pioneering advocate and/or missionary and/or teacher, sent to carry out a special task.
 If an apostle is a "sent one," Moses was clearly sent by God to Egypt, where he spoke to men for God.
 Jesus was an apostle in the same sense, leading men from captivity to freedom.
 As Moses was the one through whom the Law was given, Jesus was the One through whom God finally and fully spoke (1:1–3).
 Both Moses and Jesus, our author tells us, were faithful to their divine calling.
 The first Christian leaders were called "apostles" because God sent them out to declare his good news.
 Jesus is "our apostle" because God sent him to us so that, by his death, he'd save many (John 3:16).
 For that reason, the author opened with his "fix your eyes on Jesus" declaration in v.
 1.

-God gives an invitation to everyone whom Christ has saved and prepared a place in heaven (John 14:2).
+God gives an invitation to everyone whom Christ has saved as well as prepared a place in heaven (John 14:2).
 Saved brothers and sisters become "holy" because they've chosen to belong to and believe in God.
 And they're "holy brothers and sisters" because God has brought them into one large household: the family of God.
 "God's house" means "God's family."

 Moses, in Contrast to Jesus